-Cyber criminals are targeting the financial accounts of owners and employees of small and medium sized businesses, resulting in significant business disruption and substantial monetary losses due to fraudulent transfers from these accounts.
-Often these funds may not be recovered.
+Cyber criminals are targeting the financial accounts of owners and employees of small- and medium-sized businesses, resulting in significant business disruption and substantial monetary losses due to fraudulent transfers from these accounts.
+Oftentimes, these funds may not be recovered.

 What is CATO?

 Corporate Account Takeovers occur when cyber thieves gain control of systems by stealing sensitive employee credentials and information.
 Criminals can then initiate fraudulent wire transfers and transactions through ACH to any account.
 Thieves typically access a computer via malicious software (malware) that can infect a computer through email, websites, or as malware disguised as software.
 It is necessary to fully understand the severity of these attacks and its effects on confidence, as well as its potential implications on your company’s reputation.
 Information Security professionals recognize the growing risks in cyber-crimes and the need for businesses to identify, develop, and implement appropriate risk management systems.

 Educate all employees on this type of fraud scheme: